 You’ve probably built up enough net worth such that you care less about significantly growing your wealth and more about protecting it.

-Fidelity recommends the following allocation, which I find a bit too conservative and too reliant on the bond market, which has not provided any returns in our current zero-interest-rate environment.
+Fidelity recommends the following allocation, which I find a bit too conservative and too reliant on the bond market.

 Normally, I’d recommend a Balanced Fund, such as the Vanguard’s 60/40 VBIAX.
 But none of Fidelity’s balanced funds are that outstanding.

-Fidelity has a Four-in-One Fund with almost 85% of the investments in equities and a 0.11% expense ratio – but its performance is not that spectacular.
+Fidelity has a Multi-Asset Index Fund (FFNOX) with almost 85% of the investments in equities and a 0.13% expense ratio – but its performance has been good, but not anything special and without a history to rely on.

 What to do, then, if you need a balanced fund at Fidelity?